epfahl/richter/README.md

 documentation tests for utility functions.
 What I'm saying is, don't try to make money off of this right away.
 There's lots of HTTP mocking and other bullet-proofing to be done.

+I find the code organization in `Richter` to be a little cringy.
+There's a significant opportunity to clean up some of the abstractions and function interfaces.
+I also wonder if the code should better reflect the MVC structure, where the handler modules for notification, subscription, etc, could be packed into a "controller" directory.
+Many refactorings to explore...

 Take a look at the code comments for notes, todo items, "fixme"s, and thoughts on how I could have made different life choices.
+And feel free to explore the extensive commit log for the many rabbit holes, false starts, sticking points, and attention to irrelevant details.

-Also, and finally, there are probably bugs.
+Also, there are probably bugs.
 I'd be shocked if there aren't.

 ## Personal note